 The latest in neuroscience from around the web:

-Neuroscience News – Cognitive Function Improved by Exercise in Older Adults [SIMPLE SCIENCE / SHORT READ]
+Neuroscience News – Why it’s hard to remember colours [SIMPLE SCIENCE / SHORT READ]